Venafi/VenafiPS/docs/functions/Set-TppAttribute.md

 Authentication for the function.
 The value defaults to the script session object $VenafiSession created by New-VenafiSession.
 A TPP token or VaaS key can also provided.
-If providing a TPP token, an environment variable named TppServer must also be set.
+If providing a TPP token, an environment variable named TPP_SERVER must also be set.

 ```yaml
 Type: PSObject